 Except it isn't true.
 At least once we've seen Dan cooking a meal, making chili, imitating Julia Child.

 In the episode in which David Crosby and his band appear, Roseanne's fellow waitress at Rodbells, Bonnie, turns out to be quite the singer.
+Bonnie was played by Bonnie Bramlett, a successful recording artist in real life.

 Character Development: Quite a bit, but Mark is a particularly notable example, going from your standard bad boy rebel to a goofy dork with rough edges.